darkroom51/gbook-js/README.md

 ```
 npm start
 ```
-Server will be loaded on port 8080
+App will be loaded on `http://localhost:8080/`

 ### Build Prod Version